graphcore/examples/vision/resnext_inference/popart/README.md

 resnext_inference_launch.py:
   --batch_size: Overall size of batch (across all devices).
-    (default: '48')
+    (default: '256')
     (an integer)
-  --device_iterations: Number of batches to fetch on the host ready for streaming onto the device, reducing host IO
-    (default: '1500')
-    (an integer)
   --data_dir: Parent directory containing subdirectory dataset(s).
 The number of sub directories should equal num_ipus
     (default: 'datasets/')
+  --device_iterations: Number of batches to fetch on the host ready for streaming onto the device, reducing host IO
+    (default: '200')
+    (an integer)
+  --[no]hide_output: If set to true the subprocess that the model is run with will hide output.
+    (default: 'true')
   --iterations: Number of iterations to run if using synthetic data.
-Each iteration uses one `device_iterations` x `batch_size` x `H` x `W` x `C` sized input tensor.
     (default: '1')
     (an integer)
+  --log_path: If set, the logs will be saved to this specfic path, instead of logs/
   --model_name: model name.
 Used to locate ONNX protobuf in models/
     (default: 'resnext101_32x4d')
+  --model_path: If set, the model will be read from this specfic path, instead of models/
   --num_ipus: Number of IPUs to be used.
 One IPU runs one compute process and processes a fraction of the batch of samples.
-    (default: '8')
+    (default: '4')
     (an integer)
   --num_workers: Number of threads per dataloader.
 There is one dataloader per IPU.
-    (default: '4')
+    (default: '2')
     (an integer)
+  --[no]report_hw_cycle_count: Report the number of cycles a 'run' takes.
+    (default: 'false')
   --[no]synthetic: Use synthetic data created on the IPU.
-    (default: 'false')
-  --model-path: Directory containing the saved model required to run the model.
-    (default: 'models/')
-  --log-path: The directory where the logs will be saved.
-    (default: 'logs/')
-  --hide-output: If set the stdout of the subprocess that runs the model will be hidden.
     (default: 'false')
 ```